Papooch/nestjs-cls/docs/docs/06_plugins/01_available-plugins/01-transactional/index.md

 :::note

-Notice that we never used either raw `PrismaClient` or the `prisma.$transaction` directly.
+Notice that we never used either raw `PrismaClient` or the `prisma.$transaction` method directly.
 This is because the adapter takes care of that for us, otherwise the transaction would not be propagated in the CLS context.

 :::

 ### Using the `@Transactional` decorator

 The `@Transactional` decorator can be used to wrap a method call in the `withTransaction` call implicitly.
-This saves a lot of boilerplate code and makes the code more readable.
+This saves a lot of boilerplate code and makes the code more readable, all the while de-cluttering the application logic.

 Using the decorator, we can change the `createUser` method like so without changing the behavior: